Work for Justice at UUFR

 For all of us this is a process, whether we’re working on our own attitudes toward race, raising awareness of implicit biases in our Fellowship or addressing more overt racism in our communities.
 Join us for this important journey.

-ARM is offering the following Living The Pledge To End Racism Workshops:
+Next Living The Pledge To End Racism Workshop:

 Welcoming Congregation Team – Susan Silverio [email protected]